HRizwan1/2019-team-06f/reports/sprint-03/report.md

 12. Management of project progress:

 <p>Mostly all the communication and update process for this project is done through slack.
 We are keeping track of our to-do, in-progress and done tasks through trello.
-Upon the completion of the task, the person assigned to that task moves the card to the done section.</p>
+Upon the completion of the task, the person assigned to that task moves the card to the done section.
+We are keeping in contact throughout the duration of the sprint to update eachother on accomplishments/issues.</p>

   * Trello:

 ![trello](images/trello.png "Trello")